bench/Sql2NoSql-Importer/README.md

 Import your Sql data (any JDBC driver such as MySQL, Oracle, PostgreSQL supported) to a NoSQL database .

-Currently supported : Mongodb, CouchDB, and `Elasticsearch`
+Currently supported : `Mongodb`, `CouchDB`, and `Elasticsearch`

 Data can be imported as bulk to reduce processing time and can be forwarded to multiple elasticsearch nodes.

-This project was initialy a fork from https://code.google.com/p/sql-to-nosql-importer/ project, developed by Sathis Kumar.
+This project was initialy a fork of [Sathis Kumar project](https://code.google.com/p/sql-to-nosql-importer/).

 This version fixes serious memory leaks and add new field types support such as binaries, timestamp stored as integer or long, and more.